The following article was provided by Steve Mergelsberg, Assistant

 X2 retreats to the middle to provide any help that is needed

-and XI would deny the pass to the point.
+and X1 would deny the pass to the point.

 This diagram shows the initial entry pass as seen in Diagram